Send to a friend

 Adds Joan Headley, director of Post-Polio Health International based in St. Louis, Missouri, “The core knowledge about PPS within the medical profession in Australia can be very useful in educating and training people in Asia and South Pacific.”

 A study in an Italian cohort of over 100 PPS patients and their family members, together with a number of polio survivors with “stable polio”, found that nearly three-quarters of PPS patients appear to harbour “poliovirus remnants” while survivors with stable polio rarely harbour poliovirus.
-However, poliovirus remnants are not transmitted from PPS patients to family members, and do not appear to be dangerous to the population or represent a possible form of poliomyelitis resurrection, explains Antonio Toniolo, microbiology and virology professor at the University of Insubria Medical Centre Varese in Italy.

 “The results suggest that chemical antiviral therapy, possibly in addition to immunotherapy, could be of help in clearing the virus from the body and in stopping chronic inflammation and further death of motor neurons and muscle cells,” Toniolo adds.